 There are several options for treating PTSD and addiction at Crossroads.
 The Back Cove Women’s Residential Treatment Program and the Children and Mothers Residential Program (CAMP) offer women a safe, structured, therapeutic environment where they can focus on recovery.
 The outpatient treatment programs and therapy groups are open to both women and men to provide the level of support and treatment necessary to promote continued recovery and positive mental health while living at home or at an approved sober living facility.
 All programs are gender-responsive to provide targeted treatment that aligns with the unique challenges each gender faces.
 PTSD and addiction do not necessarily affect women in the same way as men, so having these separate programs allows each client to receive the personalized services they need for a more effective recovery.

-Crossroads supports women and men in overcoming the challenges of PTSD and addiction and living a healthier, more balanced life in recovery.
+Crossroads holds men and women’s PTSD programs overcoming the challenges of PTSD and addiction and living a healthier, more balanced life in recovery.
 Overcome past traumas and learn different strategies for promoting positive mental health and substance-free living while remembering who you wanted to be.
 Crossroads helps clients regain control of their lives and build a brighter future.